Characters: The Secret World Transylvania NP Cs

 - Even Evil Has Loved Ones: Investigating the Dimir farm in Issue #7 reveals a heartfelt note from Olga to her absent husband; though the tone swings wildly from nostalgic longing to psychotic desperation, it's pretty clear that she really did care about him.

 - Even Evil Has Standards: One point that Olga has at least tried to drill into Silviu's head is the fact that "people are not for sausages."
-For good measure, despite her vicious behaviour, Olga seems genuinely offended by accusations of child-killing.
+For good measure, despite her vicious behavior, Olga seems genuinely offended by accusations of child-killing.

 - Evil Duo